What is the Correct Electrical Wire Size for Your Project?

 - When adding to existing circuit wiring, the same wire size should be maintained to ensure circuit integrity, therefore you should be installing #14 that matches the existing #14 AWG gauge wire.

 - When new circuits are being added to the electrical system, then the wire size is determined according to the what the circuit will be used for.

-- For many projects, a specific circuit size is required or dictated by the electrical code, such is the case for an electric dryer, which requires a 30 amp, 240 volt circuit which is provided by a 10/3 Romex cable with a ground wire, for a typical circuit installation.
+- For many projects, a specific circuit size is required or indicated by the electrical code, such is the case for an electric dryer, which requires a 30 amp, 240 volt circuit which is provided by a 10/3 Type-NM cable with a ground wire, for a typical circuit installation.

 More about Electrical Wiring